segandiaye/SPRINGMVC-PROJECTS/README.md

-# « Tout ce que je sais c'est que je ne sais rien(SOCRATE), toujours à la quête du savoir. ».
+# « All I know is that I know nothing (Socrates), always in search of knowledge. ».
 #